OpenSpace/OpenSpace-Docs/profiles/default/index.md

 :::::

 :::::{grid-item}
 The Galaxy is composed of over 100 billion stars, gas, and {term}`dust <astrophysical dust>`.
-This gas and dust is arranged in spiral arms that emanate from center of the Galaxy and are confined to a thin disk.
+This gas and dust is arranged in spiral arms that emanate from the center of the Galaxy and are confined to a relatively thin disk.
 Its bright center is rife with stars and a supermassive black hole.
 The black hole is considered inactive, with a low rate of accretion.

 The Galaxy is about 100,000 light years across, but the disk is only about 1,000 light years thick in the spiral arms.
-Galaxies, generally, are star-making machines, where stars are born from this gas and provide light in the otherwise dark universe.
+Galaxies, generally, are star factories, where stars are born from this gas and provide light in the otherwise dark universe.
 When stars die, they return some fraction of their gas back into the Galaxy to form a new star one day.
 The Sun formed about five billion years ago from such a cloud, and has about five billion years left before it evolves into a [white dwarf](/content/milky-way/stellar-remnants/white-dwarfs/index)---an Earth-sized, dim object that will ultimately fade away.

 % Stars form in the disk of the Milky Way---the part we see now---but, the Galaxy has a spherical component called the halo.
 The spherical halo stretches beyond the disk and is filled with cool, dim stars.
 Cooler stars have much longer lifetimes (they burn their fuel more slowly), and live long enough to be sent on a trajectory out of the disk of the Galaxy, where they formed.
 Over time, the halo has been populated with such stars.
 :::::